-The pragmatist approach, on the other hand, is much less invested in actually historicizing the rationalities it refers to.
-Sometimes they even appear as transcendent "models" social scientist only layer over the utterings of the people.
+The pragmatic approach, on the other hand, is much less invested in actually historicizing the rationalities it refers to.
+Sometimes they even appear as transcendent models social scientist only layer over the utterings of the people.
 Moreover, the multiple categories of their model are, in part, hard to distinguish and therefore less informative.
-Finally, the pragmatist sociology was developed to analyze the changing and conflicting ideas of justice in constructing economic conventions and institutions.
-As the decentered theory, it is only a starting point to imagine the analytical gains possible when applying critical conceptual history and the sociology of knowledge to digitalization.
+Finally, the pragmatic sociology was developed to analyze the changing and conflicting ideas of justice in constructing economic conventions and institutions.
+Pragmatic sociology and the decentered theory are therefore only starting points to imagine the analytical gains possible when applying critical conceptual analysis to digitalization.